patriciajeanperez/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/99-download-files-android.markdown

         LiferayServerContext.getAuthHeaders()

 3. Use the session and the headers to retrieve a file from the portal.
+Note that how you do this depends on the file you're retrieving and your server---there's no average or typical use case.
 <!--
 How do you get files from the portal?
 Add an example.
 -->